sumakadur/RepData_PeerAssessment1/PA1_template.md

 ##About This was the first project for the Reproducible Research course in Coursera's Data Science specialization track.
 The purpose of the project was to answer a series of questions using data collected from a FitBit.

-##Synopsis The purpose of this project was to practice:

 ```r